-When you have multiple aggregation layers, it is important which one runs first.
+When you have multiple aggregation layers, which one runs first is important.
 As an example, let’s assume some numbers.
-These are not real numbers, these are just numbers to help you understand the scenario.
-Let’s say the big fact table (FactInternetSales) which uses DirectQuery mode has 250 million rows.
+These are not real numbers; these are just numbers to help you understand the scenario.
+The big fact table (FactInternetSales) uses DirectQuery mode and has 250 million rows.
 And the Sales Agg table has only 10,000 rows.
 But the Sales and Promotion Agg has 1,000,000 rows.
-In such scenario, when you are querying something that can be answered with the table with 10K rows (Sales Agg), you have to do so, because it would be definitely much faster than the table with 1M rows (Sales and Promotion Agg).
+In such a scenario, when you are querying something that can be answered with the table with 10K rows (Sales Agg), you have to do so because it would be much faster than the table with 1M rows (Sales and Promotion Agg).
 Therefore, we need to set up the precedence of execution.
 Smaller aggregation tables should be the source of analysis first.

-A visual like above will be querying not the FactInternetSales table, but the aggregated table behind the scene.
-In this case, it will query the Sales Agg table. here is behind the scene query sent to the Vertipaq engine (result generated from SQL Profiler);
+A visual like the above will be querying not the FactInternetSales table but the aggregated table behind the scene.
+In this case, it will query the Sales Agg table.
+Here is behind the scene query sent to the Vertipaq engine (result generated from SQL Profiler);

-In this example; query hits the first aggregated table in the memory;
+In this example; the query hits the first aggregated table in the memory;

 Query hits the second aggregated table in the memory